Kristina01111000/WordPressTheme/README.md

 Currently working on Dr. W's site ->> saving css changes in extras.css
-	-> all members have access to wp dashboard, this is a problem that needs to be fixed
+	-> all members have access to wp dashboard, this is a problem that needs to be fixed -> looking for examples of sites using it so he can look at aesthetic options

 To do: